 Table of contents

-If you’ve just started playing or you’re struggling to get a base down you’ve landed in the right place.
-Rust is in early access and Facepunch are working to improve the experience for beginners before officially launching but unless you have friends who’re already playing, you’re on your own.
+If you’ve just started playing Rust or you’re looking for tips to help get a base down you’ve landed in the right place.

 NOTE: This article is written at the time of devblog 192 and may be out of date and inaccurate after future updates.